 📘 What is Taro

-Taro is a starchy root vegetable that was originally grown in Asia but now has become popular in many countries around the world.
-It has a brown outer skin and a white flesh with purple specks.
+Taro is a starchy root vegetable that was originally grown in Asia but has now become popular in many countries around the world.
+It has brown outer skin and white flesh with purple specks.

 Once cooked, it tastes mildly sweet with a texture similar to a potato.